-The fireplace and chimney system must be suitable for wood burning use.
+- The fireplace and chimney system must be suitable for wood burning use.
 Check for creosote build up or other obstructions.
 Have the chimney swept and inspected.
 Inspect your fireplace for cracks, loose mortar or other physical defects.
-If repairs are required, they should be completed before installing your insert.
+If repairs are required, they should be completed before installing your insert. - The Insert must be installed in accordance with local and or national building codes.